svalade/svalade.github.io_source/content/authors/admin/_index.md

   - machine- & deep-learning applied to volcanology

 # Education to show in About widget
+# NB: disabled in about-custom.html, in favor of work positions
 education:
   courses:
     # - course: PhD in Earth Sciences (volcanology/geophysics)